pastaclub/PnPPP/README.md

 ## Frequently asked questions

+- **Can I use Ref X / Ref Y instead of Mid X / Mid Y?** Yes, simply adapt the config file.
+Note that the column name in the `panelization` section have to match the (selected or renamed) columns in the `columns` section.
+- **Do I have to enter the path to my project as `basePath`?** No. You can do that if you only ever work on a single project.
+But normally you would enter the directory which all your PCB projects reside in.
+PnPPP is smart enough to tell them apart.
-- **Does PnPPP panelize Gerber files?** No. But it can generate pick-and-place files for panelized boards from a single board.
+- **Does PnPPP panelize Gerber files?** No. PnPPP can generate pick-and-place files for panelized boards from a single board.
+You can use other tools
+(or an embedded board array in CircuitStudio) to panelize the Gerbers.
+- **Does it run on Windows?** Probably, but I haven't tried.
+It's interpreted code, so there is no machine-specific binary.